Top 5 Branding Agencies in the World

 Brand identity is essentially how a particular brand stands out among its competitors.
 Unique and recognizable brand elements for promoting business are the most well-known aspects.
 While it is true that such parts of a company, including the brand name, logo, and tagline, play a significant role, brand identity goes far beyond these elements.
 The brand identity encompasses all visual aspects and features included in the overall brand experience.
 And each part plays a particular role:

 - Brand Image.
-Whereas brand identity is the brand’s outward expression, brand image is how the target audience perceives the brand.
+Brand identity is the brand’s outward expression.
+Brand image is how the target audience perceives the brand.
 Visual identity is crucial for businesses because the brand image is based on it.
 One of the hardest and most important tasks for any marketer today is to make audiences develop a brand image that conforms to the identity.

 - Differentiation.
 Identity helps a brand differentiate itself from its competitors.
 This, in turn, is essential for positioning strategies.